Earn new income from past clients | Watt Window Installer Program

 For smaller sites, the system can monitor any equipment with 15A or more of motor control.

-In practice, ROI becomes meaningful once a facility has roughly 2,000+ amps of motor control across its equipment.
+In practice, ROI becomes meaningful once a facility has roughly 2,000+ amps of pure motor control across its equipment.

 For larger sites, the system scales to many monitored loads.
 If a facility has more than 500 individual machines or other loads, contact us so we can confirm inventory and configuration lead times.